German Tax System

 How to pay less taxes

-Although employed individuals are not required to do a tax return, sometimes it is wise to do one: If you have not been in Germany for a full tax year you may be entitled to a tax refund.
+- Tax refund: Although employed individuals are not required to do a declaration, sometimes it is wise to do one to get an income tax return.

 Tax advisor